Chen-yu-hsieh/Express_health_detection_website/README.md

 Step4.
 Visit [MongoDB](https://www.mongodb.com/atlas/database)to create a new account and cluster.
 If you have some problems due to the installation, please visit[here](https://developer.mozilla.org/en-US/docs/Learn/Server-side/Express_Nodejs/mongoose#setting_up_the_mongodb_database)

 Step5.
-Navigate database your built above and follow this: overview > connect > conect your application > copy your URL and open app.js > find the line that sets the MongoDB connection variable.
+Navigate database your built above and follow this: overview > connect > conect your application > copy your URL and open app.js in this repo> find the line that sets the MongoDB connection variable.
 It will look something like this:
 ```
 var db_url = 'mongodb+srv://<Your username>:<Your password>@<cluster name>.kvowd.mongodb.net/?retryWrites=true&w=majority'
 ```